ls1intum/Artemis/docs/dev/setup.rst

 Configure Text Assessment Analytics Service:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Text Assessment Analytics is an internal analytics service used to gather data regarding the features of the text assessment process.
+Text Assessment Analytics is an internal analytics service used to gather data regarding the features of the text assessment process.
 Certain assessment events are tracked:

 1. Adding new feedback on a manually selected block
 2. Adding new feedback on an automatically selected block